 — Marc Andreessen

-The ledger file is not stored in a central entity servers, like a bank, or in a single data center.
+The ledger file is not stored in a central entity server, like a bank, or in a single data center.
 It is distributed across the world via a network of private computers that are both storing data and executing computations.
 Each of these computers represents a “node” of the blockchain network and has a copy of the ledger file.

 The fact that the ledger is maintained by a group of connected computers rather than by a centralized entity like a bank has several implications: